 Completed previous projects:

-Funding: Bavarian Ministry of Economic Affairs, Regional Development and Energy (StmWi) (BE/19/03)
+Funding: Bavarian Ministry of Economic Affairs, Energy and Technology (StMWi)